-The TFP401/401A offers an output, SCDT, to indicate link activity.
-The TFP401/401A monitors activity on DE to determine if the link is active.
-When 1 million (1e6) pixel clock periods pass without a transition on DE, the TFP401/401A considers the link inactive, and SCDT is driven low.
-While SCDT is low, if two DE transitions are detected within 1600 pixel clock periods, the link is considered active, and SCDT is pulled high.
+Sync Detect: The TFP401A-Q1 device offers an output, SCDT, to indicate link activity.
+The TFP401A-Q1 device monitors activity on DE to determine if the link is active.
+When 1 million (1e6) pixel clock periods pass without a transition on DE, the TFP401A-Q1 device considers the link inactive, and drives SCDT low.
+While SCDT is low, if two DE transitions are detected within 1600 pixel clock periods, the device considers the link active and pulls SCDT high.

-SCDT can be used to signal a system power management circuit to initiate a system power down when the link is considered inactive.
-The SCDT can also be tied directly to the TFP401/401A $\overline{PDO}$ input to power down the output drivers when the link is inactive.
-It is not recommended to use SCDT to drive the $\overline{PD}$ input, because once in complete power-down, the analog inputs are ignored and the SCDT state does not change.
-An external system power-management circuit to drive $\overline{PD}$ is preferred.
+A use of SCDT is to signal a system power management circuit to initiate a system power down when the device considers the link inactive.
+The SCDT can also be tied directly to the TFP401A-Q1 \overline{PDO} input to power down the output drivers when the link is inactive.
+It is not recommended to use SCDT to drive the \overline{PD} input, because once in complete power-down, the analog inputs are ignored and the SCDT state does not change.
+An external system power-management circuit to drive \overline{PD} is preferred.